 Girl 2: You come here alone?

 Casanova: Whoa, and I was supposed to be the aggressive party here!
-Guess where I come from? [with air of self-assurance]
+Guess where I come from? [

 Girl 2: I know I know, you must be a Malaysian!